Roasted acorn squash is a delicious and simple Fall side dish. It’s made of acorn squash and a sprinkling of spices.

 Roasted Acorn Squash

-This roasted acorn squash will for sure please everybody in your house and it will change the minds of those who don’t even like squash vegetables.
+This roasted acorn squash will surely please everybody in your house, and it will change the minds of those who don’t even like squash vegetables.
 Why am I so sure about that?

-Well, would you believe me if I tell you that I was never a squash fan?
-True, I used to say that I didn’t like acorn squash even though I’ve never EVER tried acorn squash in my life.
+Well, would you believe me if I told you that I was never a squash fan?
+True.
+I used to say that I didn’t like acorn squash even though I’ve never EVER tried acorn squash in my life.

 This Roasted Acorn Squash recipe is just amazing.
-It’s a bitsweet, tender, tasty, rich and delicious!
+It’s bittersweet, tender, tasty, rich, and delicious!
 And you won’t believe how easy it is to make roasted acorn squash.

 How to cut an acorn squash: